 Margi attributes her successful recovery to her support team made up of family, friends and neighbors.
 With their help, Margi enjoys kayaking, paddle boarding and riding her three wheel bike as far as seven miles.

 She walks at least five miles per week and continues to attend her weekly therapy sessions.
-She speaks and writes with minimal difficulty, volunteers at the MemorialCare Rehabilitation Institute and attends various support groups in the Long Beach area, including the Brain Injury Support Group at Long Beach Memorial.
+She speaks and writes with minimal difficulty, volunteers at the MemorialCare Rehabilitation Institute and attends various support groups in the Long Beach area, including the Brain Injury Support Group at Long Beach Medical Center.
 With determination, hard work and focus Margi anticipates continued success on her road to recovery.